C8Luna/htmx-wasm/README.md

 # HTMX-WASM
+**NOTE: Much of below has been changed to allow for a service worker to handle the WASM dispatch since HTMX doesn allow for me to be able to replace the xhr with request->process->response from WASM.
+It could be abstracted in the HTMX.js but never seemed to get any traction in asking those questions.
+This is the problem with all frameworks, any deviation from norm equals a ton of work arounds.
+I started to replicate but it was too much when I could easily create exactly what I wanted in plain JS**

 HTMX-WASM is an example programn of using HTMX with WebAssembly.
 Wasm-bindgen is used to generate the bindings between Rust and JavaScript.